rubocode/frontier.nvim/doc/design/requirement.md

 I would just sit and talk to myself when necessary. ;)

-But most of all I would have to capture the semantics (ligua franca) of the problem dommain.
+But most of all I would have to capture the semantics (ligua franca) of the problem domain.
 The technical term used for this these days is DSL (Domain Specific Language).
 If I capture the elements, abstractions and mechanisms for the creation of colorshcemes, I could create multiple colorschemes with ease.